 Congratulations on your decision to take a step in the direction of a healthier lifestyle by opting to implement juicing into your diet.
-If you are curious as to what is juicing and what is it all about, you’re in the right place!
-Think of this Juicing 101 page as your one stop resource to get started with juicing.
+If you are curious as to what juicing is and what it’s all about, you’re in the right place!
+Think of this Juicing 101 page as your one-stop resource to get started with juicing.

 Juicing 101: What is Juicing?
 How Does It Work?

-Juicing consists of taking raw vegetables and fruits and running them through a juicer that either pulverizes it or crushes and squeezes the juice out of it.
-Most of the solid material and fiber are removed during the juicing process, leaving a drinkable liquid.
-This liquid juice is highly digestible and is extremely nutritious with vitamins, minerals, and antioxidants.
+Juicing consists of taking raw vegetables and fruits and running them through a juicer that either pulverizes them or crushes and squeezes the juice out of it.
+Most of the solid material and fiber is removed during the juicing process, leaving a drinkable liquid.
+This liquid juice is highly digestible and extremely nutritious with vitamins, minerals, and antioxidants.

 Juicing is not a cure-all.
-But it does provide many life-changing health benefits.
-Benefits such as boosting your immune system to help ward off certain cancers and heart diseases.
-In fact, there is no doubt that a healthy diet can prevent many of today’s common health problems.
+But it does provide many life-changing health benefits, such as supporting a strong immune system to help ward off certain cancers and heart disease (2).
+In fact, there is no doubt that a healthy diet can help prevent many of today’s common health problems.

 What is The Benefit of Juicing?

-- boosts the levels of antioxidants you intake, which reduces inflammation
+• boosts the levels of antioxidants you consume, which reduce inflammation and cellular damage

 Consider the Modern Process of Manufacturing Orange Juice